Debt Relief: How Does it work & What are my Options?

 A settlement is one of the debt relief options that allow paying a lump sum that is usually less than the amount owed to ‘settle’ or resolve a debt.
 It is a service generally offered by a third-party company claiming to reduce debt by negotiating a settlement with creditors.

 While the prospect sounds great, it potentially impacts credit scores and sometimes costs more money.
-It is of importance to research settlement programs to avoid scams.
+It is of importance to research settlement programs and debt mediation services to avoid scams.
 Read debt relief reviews, and understand that companies typically offer to contact creditors on behalf of the client to reduce or settle a debt or negotiate a better payment plan for the client.

 They usually charge a fee equal to a percentage of the amount saved on the debt.
 Sometimes, the company attempts to negotiate a lump-sum payment with the creditor less than the amount owed.
 While dealing, the company requires regular deposits into an account under the client’s control but administered by a third party.